 Unless you can easily view your health data and see current trends, what is the point collecting it?
 Hello HeartWatch Dashboards.
 This new module is one of the best interactive dashboards we have seen on an iPhone, letting you view and compare 25+ health metrics opening up a whole new world in monitoring your health.

 The Dashboards view can be opened from a number of places in HeartWatch, but when getting started the easiest way would be to tap the calendar icon in the top left corner when on the Today view (see below).
-Once you get some experience with the HeartWatch Navigation, you will discover that you can access Dashboards when force pressing (press and hold) tiles on the front Today view, or by tapping on the banner when in the details view which even pre-loads the data you are currently looking at!
+Once you get some experience with the HeartWatch Navigation, you will discover that you can access Dashboards when 'Press & Holding' tiles on the front Today view, or by tapping on the banner when in the details view which even pre-loads the data you are currently looking at!

 Tip - the size of the dashboard graph can be expanded or shrunk, its personal preference as some users love a nice big graph, while other would prefer more room for the calendar days.
 You can switch between both by tapping the 'expand/shrink' icon in the top right corner (see below).

 Dashboards is cross functional in that it also works as a calendar, but the big difference to a boring old calendar is that it is super interactive and lets you visualise your data.
 A metric in a circle will show for each day depending on the time range you have selected, be it 6 weeks or 12 months.
 So if I am looking at my daily heartrate, the avg daily heartrate measurement will show in each daily circle, if I switch to sleep, it will show my sleeping heartrate.
 Each row indicates one full week from Monday to Sunday, simply use one finger to swipe up or down on the days to navigate through the weeks.